Al-Aqsa: Facade

 The facade of the mosque was built in 1065 CE on the instructions of the Fatimid caliph al-Mustansir Billah.
 It was crowned with a balustrade consisting of arcades and small columns.
 The Crusaders damaged the facade, but it was restored and renovated by the Ayyubids.
 One addition was the covering of the facade with tiles.
 The second-hand material of the facade's arches includes sculpted, ornamental material taken from Crusader structures in Jerusalem.
 The facade consists of fourteen stone arches, most of which are elaborate in Romanesque style.
-On stone arches it usually features an additional long and facades under the Temple Mount, known as Solomon's Stables.
+On stone arches it usually features an additional long and facades under the Temple Mount, known as Al-Marwani Mosque (Solomon's Stables).
 The outer arches added by the Mamluks follow the same general design.
 The entrance to the mosque is through the facade's central arch.